Choosing a Photograph for a Fabric Portrait

 Choose a photo that intrigues you.
 You will find it more interesting to work on the portrait if it tells a story.

-I choose my photos because of the expression on a face, the clothes and or/the stance of the person.
+My method for choosing photos is to look at the expression on a face, the clothes and or/the stance of the person.
 The combination of these elements adds to the interest and appeal of the portrait.

 You may want to create a portrait of a grandchild.